Contact Dr Peter Fahmy

 PFO’s are suspected to be a cause of cryptogenic stroke (a stroke that cannot be linked to a specific cause).
 Some research suggests there may be a link between PFO’s and migraine headaches.

-Atrial septal defect (ASD)
+Atrial Septal Defect (ASD)

-DIschemic Heart disease
+DIschemic Heart Disease

 Structural Heart Disease (SHD)